Leprosy/diario/README.md

 diario
 ======

-Experimental news aggregator(and, hopefully, good curator too)
+Experimental news aggregator(and, hopefully in a near future, good curator too).